Vyral/gary-jacklin-recruiting/_posts/2020-01-03-why-do-agents-need-to-embrace-technology.md

 {% include youtube.html %}

-<center><em>New technology won’t replace real estate agents, but those agents who don’t embrace tech will be left in the dust of those who do.</em></center>
+<center><em>New technology won&rsquo;t replace real estate agents, but those agents who don&rsquo;t embrace tech will be left in the dust of those who do.</em></center>

 <br>There’s a lot of worry out there about computers taking away our jobs as real estate agents.
 It’s true that those agents who do not embrace technology will be replaced. **Not by technology, but by those agents that do embrace the technology**.
 Our jobs are completely based upon human interaction, and this technology helps us do our jobs more effectively and efficiently.